OPENDAP/harvester/collector/Readme.md

 # Registration and Collector service

 ## Installation

-Speicific instructions are for CentOS 6 but are likely valid for any Linux dist.
+Specific instructions are for CentOS 6 but are likely valid for any Linux distribution.
 Later versions of Linux may have a RPM for gradle.

 1. Java 8 - install this using yum; you may have to use the